Ülevaade USA tuludeklaratsiooni täitmisest majutajatele

 - Go to the Taxpayers section and select Add new tax info

 - Select the country and the relevant form

 Once you save your taxpayer information it will appear in the Taxpayers section of your Account.

 Note: It may take up to 48 hours for our platform to fully process your tax form, in which time you may continue to receive requests to add your taxpayer information.

 What's the right form to use?

-- Non-US resident, receiving payments from US listings on Airbnb, and do not file a US tax return, please complete a Form W-8BEN/-E. This results in 30% US tax withholding being applied to payouts from your US listings.
+- Non-US resident, receiving payouts from US listings on Airbnb, and do not file a US tax return, please complete a Form W-8BEN/-E. This results in 30% US tax withholding being applied to payouts from your US listings.
 (W-8BEN Instructions)

-Where is the information I provide reflected?
+Where is the information that I provide reflected?